 - If you would like to put sparkly knobs on the end of your curtain rods too, I used these 40mm and these 30mm knobs.
 You will also need painters tape to tape off the knobs prior to spraying.

 I also purchased drapery clips.
-I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I was purchased these because they are already the right finish for the living room.
+I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I purchased these because they are already the right finish for the living room.

 How to Create DIY Conduit Curtain Rods with Glass Finials: